 In July of 1971, GM Brown enlisted in the United States Air Force and studied Moo Duk Kwan, a Korean martial art.
 During the next few years he also received training in Kenpo Karate and other arts while stationed in South East Asia.
 Even in those early days in the military, GM Brown was beginning to get a reputation as a fearsome fighter.
 Students who trained with him were amazed at his ability to perform some of the most difficult aerial techniques.

 Returning to the United States after a tour in South East Asia, GM Brown began his commitment to the Chang Hon version of Taekwondo developed by General Choi Hong Hi.

 When GM Brown began his formal training in Taekwondo with the American Taekwondo Association (ATA), founded by Grandmaster H. U. Lee, he brought with him a wide variety of martial skills, which he had developed from previous years of training.
 As he continued to progress as a martial artist and instructor, GM Brown quickly established himself as a martial arts community leader in the Southern United States.
 In 1983, GM Brown won the middleweight title in the largest martial arts tournament ever held in Las Vegas at the time, and was also honored with the ATA's "Instructor of The Year" award.
 Later that year, GM Brown and his instructors, which consisted of thirteen schools and clubs, left the ATA and helped form the United States Taekwondo Federation (USTF), where GM Brown accepted the position of Vice President.
 On January 6, 1987, GM Brown founded the National Taekwondo Federation of America (NTFA) and appointed Mr. Michael Bland to the position of Vice President.
-Since its conception, the NTFA has grown into dozens of schools globally, and thousands of students have received rank certification with the NTFA.
+Since its conception, the NTFA has grown into dozens of schools globally, and thousands of students have received rank certification through the NTFA.